natacasey/natacasey.github.io/index.md

 layout: home
 title:
 ---
-Hello!

-I am a language specialist with a passion for technology and data analysis
+## I am a language specialist with a passion for technology and data analysis

-Located in Denver, Colorado
+## Located in Denver, Colorado